khoaxuantu/Rails-what/docs/Chapter 9/README.md

 ## Remember me
 ### Remember token and digest
-> The previous chapter's session disappears when the user closes their browser
+> The previous chapter's session disappears when the users close their browser

 We'll take the first step toward persistent sessions by generating a *remember token* appropriate for creating permanent cookies using the